 The number of treatments to provide you with the results you want to achieve will be determined during your initial consultation session where a personalized treatment plan will be developed.
 For most large bulging veins, one treatment is all that is needed.
 Spider veins do require several treatments.
 The average person requires 3-5 sessions spaced 4-6 weeks apart in order to get resolution.

 Will sclerotherapy hurt?

 Most patients experience little or no pain, and any discomfort lasts only a second.
-Topical anesthesia or ice packs can be applied for pain sensitive patients.
-While the amount of post treatment pain varies from one patient to another, most require only Tylenol or ibuprofen for any discomfort.
+Topical anesthesia or ice packs can be applied to pain-sensitive patients.
+While the amount of post-treatment pain varies from one patient to another, most require only Tylenol or ibuprofen for any discomfort.

 What about side effects?

 Most treatments have minimal side effects and recovery time.
 Patients often experience slight redness or bruising following treatment, but this goes away within a few days.

 Spider vein patients resume all normal activities immediately with no downtime.
 The majority of patients treated for varicose veins walk out of the office and return to normal daily activities, including work, within two days.
 While the amount of post-treatment pain varies from one patient to another, most require only Tylenol or ibuprofen for any discomfort.
 Complete recovery, including resolution of bruising, takes from 4-6 weeks.
 Detailed written and verbal instructions will be provided to each patient both before and after treatment.